 The problem of induction is just this: Does inductive reasoning, in which one’s premises are viewed as supplying evidence for truth, lead to knowledge?
 For induction is, basically, the act of generalizing: “Well, I’ve never seen a black swan, so how could they exist?
 All the swans I’ve seen are white; therefore, they must all be white.”
 This is what we call probability.

-What does this have to do with enrollment management?
+What does this have to do with enrollment management and enrollment management prediction?

 To begin, there is another aspect to the problem of induction, and that is when we look at a sequence of events that have always happened in the past and assume that they will happen in the future.
 To get a sense of this, consider what admissions offices refer to as “historical data.”